Jason-Teng/MethGET/README.md

 Graphing arguments:
   -xtick XTICKSIZE, --xticksize XTICKSIZE
-                        the size of the xticks (upstream, gene, downstream) -ytick YTICKSIZE, --yticksize YTICKSIZE
+                        the size of the xticks (upstream, gene, downstream), default is 20
+  -ytick YTICKSIZE, --yticksize YTICKSIZE
-                        the size of the yticks (methylation level) -label LABELSIZE, --labelsize LABELSIZE
+                        the size of the yticks (methylation level), default is -label LABELSIZE, --labelsize LABELSIZE
-                        labelsize
-  -title TITLESIZE, --titlesize TITLESIZE
+                        labelsize, default is 20 -title TITLESIZE, --titlesize TITLESIZE
-                        titlesize
-  -legend LEGENDSIZE, --legendsize LEGENDSIZE
+                        titlesize, default is 20 -legend LEGENDSIZE, --legendsize LEGENDSIZE
-                        legendsize
+                        legendsize, default is 15

 ```
 **Example for metagene:**